jbauers/doc-docs/README.md

 - [Terraform](modules/) using [terraform-docs](https://github.com/segmentio/terraform-docs)

-See [Quickstart](#quickstart) to spin up an example website - code examples are provided in [examples](examples/).
+See [Quickstart](#quickstart) to spin up an example website - code examples are provided in [docs/examples](docs/examples/).
 Note that the first build will be slow (pandoc from source takes a while).
 Subsequent runs are much faster.

-The goal is to keep it simple, so you can edit the source code in a few places to get a setup that works the way you want it to.
-It's basically all shell code and fully Docker based - some light config files are included, too.

-To add modules, check the above integrations in `modules/Dockerfile.<module>`.
-Additional modules should be integrated in a similar way.
-Also see [modules](docs/modules.md) for more information.

 ## Why?

-- You want to generate and centralize documentation from source code across projects and languages
+- You want to generate and centralize documentation from source code, across projects and languages
 - You want to index and maybe search your docs
 - You want to view docs locally in your browser or spin up an Nginx container
 - You don't want to make API calls to Github or host your docs there